markjivko/rpg/readme.txt

 You can form cities, attack other players, send resources between your cities, complete research activities and use premium modifiers to boost your gameplay.

 Create your own platformer mini-games and play games created by others to earn rewards.

-= A product of passion =
-If you want to learn more about why this project exists, I invite you to watch [this YouTube video](https://youtu.be/6d_Yx_WmHBo).

 = Demo and Support =
 You can [access the Demo](https://stephino.com) by simply logging in with a Google or Twitter account.